Accidents with birds do happen no matter how careful you are & there are some steps you can take to be prepared for an emergency.

 Small gauze pads & bandages

-Bottle water & spray solutions
+Bottle water & spray solution

 Baby bird formula